IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Gandras Dol might take the PCs help to stop vandalism
 - leads: saw kingfisher at the riot, shady accounting from eledeia, it wasn't giltstern's automata at the riot
 	- gandras got control of the giltstern automata at one point
+- reward that ties into mainline: a kite he's framed, another clue?
 - if they majorly damage Gandras his faction can come after them Vulture Sidequest?
 - Raven has dirt on him, if they can get her support